The HMS Committee on Global Projects and Sites is pleased to announce a request for proposals for the Jeffrey Richardson Fellowship.

 Applicants should submit the following as one PDF document in the order listed below:

-- Letter of interest (not to exceed two pages) describing their personal commitment to research or service in resource-poor settings and how this opportunity will impact their career.
+• Letter of interest (not to exceed two pages) describing your personal commitment to research or service in resource-poor settings, and how this opportunity will impact your career, and why support from the Jeffrey Richardson Fellowship is necessary for the proposed work.

-- Statement of purpose for their research or proposed course of study.
-The statement of purpose should include a title for the project, the aims for the project, the global impact of your project, the methodology that you will implement to carry out your project, and an explanation of how you will assess your progress and the success of the project (not to exceed three pages).
+• Statement of purpose for their research or proposed course of study. (not to exceed three pages).
+The statement of purpose should include a title for the project, the aims for the project, its global impact, the methodology that you will implement to carry out your project, and an explanation of how you will assess your progress and the success of the project.
+Applicants should demonstrate that the proposed project is feasible within the one-year fellowship period.
+If human subjects approval (e.g., IRB or equivalent) is required, applicants should describe the anticipated timeline for approval.
+Please describe any potential barriers to project completion and how these will be addressed.

-- Three letters of support provided by the host institution or agency.
+• Three letters of support provided by the host institution or agency.
 The supporting host institution/agency is expected to supervise all aspects of the project, including research oversight, research implementation, and research compliance.
 For projects in which the host institution or agency lacks significant experience in supervising research and/or the capacity to oversee certain aspects of the project, such as protocol development and approval of human subject testing, applicants should identify a Harvard faculty member as a mentor in addition to the project supervisor.
+Letters should address the applicant’s qualifications, independence, and ability to complete the proposed work within the fellowship period.

 If the writer of the letter for (2) and (3) is the same person, then only one letter from the appropriate official is required.